What are the most popular hobbies for retirement?

 - Learning a new language

 No matter which hobby you decide to start, you’ll experience a number of benefits.
-Firstly, starting a new hobby is a great way of combatting boredom in retirement.
+It is a great way of combatting boredom in retirement.
 Some people struggle with the lack of structure retirement brings, but starting a new hobby is a great way of filling your extra time and bringing some routine to your days.

-Finally, depending on the hobby you choose, it may help you improve your fitness or your co-ordination skills.
+Finally, it may help you improve your fitness or your co-ordination skills.
 Walking in the countryside is a great way of improving your fitness without placing too much stress on your joints, while an activity like sewing can help you work on your hand-eye coordination.